vestalux/sljekyll/news/_posts/2014-03-19-young-people-gain-arts-awards-at-lowestoft-library.md

 Arts Awards are a set of qualifications awarded by Trinity College London which are aimed at young people from school age up to 25 years old.
 The Norfolk and Norwich Bridge Project awarded Lowestoft Library a start-up grant to enable young people to take part in the Bronze Arts Award.

-<span style="line-height: 1.5em;">To achieve Bronze, a Level 1 national qualification, young people take part in an arts activity they enjoy, go to an arts event, research their arts hero or heroine and share their skills with others.
-Their heroes ranged from Salvador Dali to Jacqueline Wilson, while the student-led workshops included origami and scrapbooking.</span>
+To achieve Bronze, a Level 1 national qualification, young people take part in an arts activity they enjoy, go to an arts event, research their arts hero or heroine and share their skills with others.
+Their heroes ranged from Salvador Dali to Jacqueline Wilson, while the student-led workshops included origami and scrapbooking.

 Along the way they learnt from each other about sequin art, cake pops, painting and creative writing.